vhbcet/Hedef-Image-Optimizer-for-Wodpress/readme.txt

 == Description ==

-NextGen Image Optimizer is a lightweight but powerful image optimization plugin that converts your JPEG and PNG uploads into modern WebP and AVIF formats.
+Hedef Image Optimizer — WebP & AVIF is a lightweight but powerful image optimization plugin that converts your JPEG and PNG uploads into modern WebP and AVIF formats.

 All conversions happen locally on your server using GD and/or Imagick – there is no external API, no remote storage and no extra monthly bills.